 If host has been built with IDN (internationalized domain name) support, it can accept and display non-ASCII domain names. host appropriately converts character encoding of domain name before sending a request to DNS server or displaying a reply from the server.
-If you'd like to turn off the IDN support for some reason, defines the IDN\DISABLE environment variable.
+If you'd like to turn off the IDN support for some reason, define the IDN_DISABLE environment variable.
 The IDN support is disabled if the variable is set when host runs.